vikramnayyarcs/BetterCodingAcademy-cicd-tutorial/README.md

    sudo ./svc.sh

-   Refresh and should see runners (change npm ci to npm i if fails).
+   Refresh and should see IP.

   ### GitHub Actions:
   Select Node JS.